roopeti/product_updater/päivitys-ohjeet.md

 ## Documents

-All of the mapping for the functions is done in the Legrand.js file The documents are mapped in the function called "mapLegrandToFullTT" The documents are mapped under "//Document assets":
+All of the mapping for the functions is done in the Legrand.js file.
+The documents are mapped in the function called "mapLegrandToFullTT".
+The documents are mapped under "//Document assets":

 <img width="765" height="695" alt="image" src="https://github.com/user-attachments/assets/9236efe5-7c29-48ec-8d70-ef646231040e" />